MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-and-ops/imp-lifecycle/environment-planning.md

 - **Environment image (VHD)** – These additional Tier-1 environments are hosted on-premises by using a virtual hard disk (VHD) that can be downloaded from [Microsoft Dynamics Lifecycle Services (LCS)](https://lcs.dynamics.com/v2).

 > [!IMPORTANT]
-> In a *customer or partner Azure subscription*, the customer or partner brings its own Azure subscription, and deploys Finance and Operations environments to that subscription for evaluation and development purposes only.
+> In a *customer or partner Azure subscription*, the customer or partner brings its own Azure subscription, and deploys environments to that subscription for evaluation and development purposes only.
 The customer or partner pays for the resources that are deployed to its Azure subscription.
 The amount that the customer or partner pays is based on the Azure price list.
-By contrast, in a *Microsoft subscription*, the customer purchases Finance and Operations licenses.
-These licenses then allow the customer to deploy environments to an Azure subscription that is managed by Microsoft.
+By contrast, in a *Microsoft subscription*, the customer purchases licenses that allow the customer to deploy environments to an Azure subscription that is managed by Microsoft.
 Therefore, the customer has no separate Azure billing.

 ### Tier-1 vs. Tier-2 and higher